 Upcoming DCRI Conference Presentations

-DCRI faculty, fellows, and thought leaders will attend the following May 2019 conferences to share the insights and results of their research.
-Click on the conference titles below to view the schedule of DCRI events, and follow our activities on Twitter (@DCRINews).
+DCRI faculty, fellows, and thought leaders will attend these future conferences to share the insights and results of their research.
+During each conference, follow our activities on Twitter (@DCRINews).

 Cardiac Safety Research Consortium Think Tank